molpopgen/fwdpy11/doc/pages/tstimeseries.rst

                 daf = tree.leaf_counts(mut.node)
                 freqs.append(MutData(p,g,s,daf/len(n)))

+The use of :func:`fwdpy11.DiploidPopulation.sample_timepoints` deserves some comment.
+We pass `False` to this function, telling it not to process the currently-alive individuals.
+If we passed in `True` instead, then we risk analyzing the nodes corresponding to those individuals twice, in the event that they get preserved at some point in the future.

 Now, we run a simple simulation with the above function passed into :func:`fwdpy11.evolvets`:

 .. ipython:: python